achabanStalker/jooby-docs/docs/analog/parameter-types.md

 ##### **module info**

-Product identification information including the identifier of the device type and the revision of software NBIOT module.
+Product identification information including the identifier of the device type and the revision of software NB-IoT module.

-## NBIOT bands
+## NB-IoT bands

 Parameter to set preferred NB-IoT bands to be searched for.
 Available from software version = `1` for:<br>